-Will to survive: Wisconsin girl, missing for months, escapes captor
+Wisconsin girl, missing for three months, escapes captor

 “This is Jayme Closs!” the woman said when the neighbor opened the door, according to the Star Tribune of Minneapolis.
 “Call 911!”

-Both the woman and the neighbor recognized the teen immediately due to the enormous public campaign after her disappearance, Fitzgerald said.
+Both the woman and the neighbor recognized the teen immediately due to the enormous public campaign following her disappearance, Fitzgerald said.

 Less than 15 minutes later, Jake Patterson, 21, was in custody, after police pulled over his vehicle, based on Closs’ description.